nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biocompatible:** Pertaining to the compatibility of the nanoparticles with biological tissues, crucial for medical applications.

-### Expanded Definition and Usage\nChitosan-TPP nanoparticles are integral to advancing targeted therapy and vaccination strategies.
+### Expanded Definition and Usage:
+Chitosan-TPP nanoparticles are integral to advancing targeted therapy and vaccination strategies.
 Their biocompatible and biodegradable nature, derived from natural sources, makes them safe for use in humans.
 The encapsulation of drugs within these nanoparticles can protect sensitive compounds from degradation, enhance their absorption, and reduce systemic side effects.
 In gene therapy, these nanoparticles facilitate the safe and efficient delivery of plasmids or other genetic material, essential for genetic engineering and therapy applications.
 Moreover, their application in vaccine delivery improves immune response by ensuring that the antigens reach the appropriate immune cells effectively.